 Woman who made comments about race charged with public nuisance, acting against racial harmony

-SINGAPORE: A woman who made derogatory comments about other MRT commuters based on their race was charged on Friday (Jun 18).
+SINGAPORE: A woman who made offensive comments about other MRT commuters based on their race was charged on Friday (Jun 18).

-Tan Beow Hiong was charged with one count of public nuisance and two counts of knowingly committing an act that is prejudicial to the maintenance of harmony between different religious or racial groups and disturbs or is likely to disturb the public tranquility.
+Tan Beow Hiong, 57, was charged with one count of public nuisance and two counts of knowingly committing an act that is prejudicial to the maintenance of harmony between different religious or racial groups and disturbs or is likely to disturb the public tranquility.

-Tan will be remanded for two weeks at the Institute of Mental Health for psychiatric evaluation.
-She was unrepresented and made a request for a lawyer under the Criminal Legal Aid Scheme.
+According to court documents, two of her charges were over the MRT incident.
+She was accused of "singling out other passengers in the cabin whom you thought were Malay", making derogatory remarks against them and causing annoyance to other passengers nearby.

+She was also charged over allegedly maintaining a YouTube channel comprising "multiple videos alleging racism or harassment by persons of other races".

+In a video titled "Malay Man Attempted to Molest Chinese Woman", Tan "repeatedly insinuated" that Malay people should not touch Chinese people, court documents stated.

-Tan's comments during an MRT journey were caught in a video that went viral in April.
+Tan's comments in the MRT incident were caught in a video that went viral in April.

 In the video, she said "Malay, is it?
 Okay, no wonder," to another commuter.
 A male voice is then heard saying: "Racist."